 Registered nurses are primarily responsible for patient care, including administering medications, collaborating with physicians, performing diagnostic tests, and other similar tasks.
 Their job is not only limited to providing medical services but emotional support as well.
 They provide advice and educate patients, families, and the general public about specific medical conditions.

-According to Medscape’s annual Nurse Career Satisfaction Report, 98% of nurses are glad to choose this career.
+According to Medscape’s annual Nurse Career Satisfaction Report 2022, over 70% of nurses are glad to choose this career.
 Participants have also reported that they find helping other people and making a difference in other’s lives the most rewarding part of the job.

 Job Trivia: In a 12-hour shift, nurses can walk up to a total of five miles.

 Job Growth: 3% (2019 to 2029)

 One can hear voice actors everywhere, from films, commercials, animations, and cartoons to radio.
 They give life to anime and cartoon characters, deliver translated lines for foreign films, bring the latest hits as a disc jockey, record audiobooks, or converse with personalities as a talk show host.
 Some voice actors book projects through a talent agency, while others work freelance.